 Start the school year right with a dental cleaning and exam.
 Ask your child’s dentist about sealants and fluoride treatments to prevent decay.
 These treatments are easy ways to stop cavities before they start.
 And they can even improve your child’s performance at school.
 A third of children miss school because of oral health problems, according to Delta Dental’s 2015 Children’s Oral Health Survey.

 2. Pick the right snacks

 Swap out lunchbox no-no’s with healthy alternatives.
 Instead of chips or crackers, try nuts.
 Salty snacks may seem healthy because they don’t contain sugar, but simple starches can be just as bad.
 These snacks break down into a sticky goo, coating teeth and promoting decay.
-Replace juice and soda with milk or water.
 Avoid candies and granola bars, offering crunchy snacks like celery sticks, baby carrots and cubes of cheddar cheese.